$p$-nuclearity of $L^p$-operator crossed products: Introduction

 \begin{defn}[{\cite[Proposition 5.1 (a)]{an}}] Let $(X,\mathcal{B},\mu)$ be a measure space and $A\subset \mathcal{B}(L^p(X,\mu))$ be a norm closed subalgebra.
 We say that $A$ is $p$-nuclear if, for every finite subset $F$ of $A$ and every $\varepsilon>0$, there exist a positive integer $n$ and two $p$-completely contractive maps $\varphi:A\rightarrow M_n^p$ and $\psi:M_n^p\rightarrow A$ such that $\|\psi\circ \varphi(a)-a\|<\varepsilon$ for all $a\in F$. \end{defn}

 Given a discrete amenable group $G$, it was proved in \cite{an} that $F^p_\lambda(G)$ is $p$-nuclear.
-When $A$ is a $C^*$-algebra, R. R. Smith proved that $2$-nuclearity is equivalent to nuclearity (see \cite[Theorem 1.1]{Smith}); moreover, if $G$ is a discrete amenable group and $\alpha:G\rightarrow \mathrm{Aut}(A)$ is an isometric action of $G$ on $A$, then, by \cite[Theorem 1]{Rosenberg} and \cite[Theorem 4.2.6]{Brown and Ozawa}), the full crossed product $A\rtimes_\alpha G$ is nuclear if and only if $A$ is nuclear.
+When $A$ is a $C^*$-algebra, R. R. Smith proved that $2$-nuclearity is equivalent to nuclearity (see \cite[Theorem 1.1]{Smith}).
+Moreover, if $G$ is a discrete amenable group and $\alpha:G\rightarrow \mathrm{Aut}(A)$ is an isometric action of $G$ on {a $C^*$-algebra} $A$, then, by \cite[Theorem 1]{Rosenberg} and \cite[Theorem 4.2.6]{Brown and Ozawa}), the full crossed product $A\rtimes_\alpha G$ is nuclear if and only if $A$ is nuclear.
+In \cite{PlpsOpenQues}, N. C. Phillips proposed to study whether there is an $L^p$-analogue of the preceding result and raised several problems.

-$L^p$-operator crossed products were introduced by N. C. Phillips \cite{N. C. Phillips Lp} as analogues of $C^*$-crossed products in the setting of $L^p$-operator algebras.
-In view of the preceding results concerning the nuclearity of $C^*$-crossed products, N. C. Phillips raised {the $p$-nuclearity problem for $L^p$-crossed products}.

-\begin{pro}[{\cite[Problem 10.4]{PlpsOpenQues}}] Let $p\in [1,\infty)\setminus\{2\}$ and $(G,A,\alpha)$ be an $L^p$-operator dynamical system, where $G$ is a countable amenable group, and $A$ is an $L^p$-operator algebra which has an isometric nondegenerate representation on a separable $L^p$-space.
-If A is $p$-nuclear, does it follow that the full $L^p$-operator crossed product $F^p(G, A, \alpha)$ is $p$-nuclear? \end{pro}

-In \cite[Corollary 5.18]{Odp}, N. C. Phillips proved that $L^p$-Cuntz algebras $\mathcal{O}_d^p$ are all amenable (the precise definition is referred to Definition \ref{D:Cunz}).
-As for the $p$-nuclearity for $L^p$-Cuntz algebras, he raised the following problem.